 Wrenches are made in various shapes and sizes and are used for gripping, fastening, turning, tightening and loosening things like pipes, pipe fittings, nuts and bolts.
 There basically two major kinds of wrenches:

-- pipe wrenches used in plumbing for gripping round (cylindrical) things and
+- Pipe wrenches used in plumbing for gripping round (cylindrical) things.

 - General use wrenches used on nuts and bolts that have flat, parallel surfaces; e.g., square or hexagonal (hex).